Kozea/Radicale/pages/user_documentation.rst

 5. The ``Password`` field can be left empty (we did not configure authentication)
 6. As ``Server address`` use ``domain:port``, for example ``localhost:5232``
-   (this would be the case if you start an unconfigured radicale on your local machine)
+   (this would be the case if you start an unconfigured Radicale on your local machine)

 Click ``Create``.
 The wizard will now tell you, that no encryption is in place (``Unsecured Connection``).
-This is expected and will change if you configure radicale to use SSL.
+This is expected and will change if you configure Radicale to use SSL.
 Click ``Continue``.

 .. warning::
    In iCal 5.x, please check twice that the ``Sync all entries`` option is